KIT-MRT/iv2023_workshop_bridging_the_gap/index.md

 Authors are encouraged to submit high-quality, original (i.e. not been previously published or accepted for publication in substantially similar form in any peer-reviewed venue including journal, conference or workshop) research.
 Authors of accepted workshop papers will have their paper published in the conference proceeding.
 For publication, at least one author needs to be registered for the workshop and the conference and present their work.

 Please check the conference webpage for the details of submission guidelines - see [https://iv2022.com/workshops/](https://iv2022.com/workshops/).
-Papercept submission code: 66666.
+The Papercept submission code is 66666.
 Important dates (updated February 21th):​​
 - **Workshop paper submission deadline**: March 8th, 2022
 - **Acceptance/rejection notification**: May 22th, 2022
 - **Final workshop paper due**: May 1st, 2022